Chocolate Dessert Table: Brownies, donuts, cake, chocoaltes, cookies, chocolate fondue, chocolate bars, chocoalte pudding = Chocoalte Heaven.

 One of the highlights of the Chocolate Party we had for my daughter’s sixth birthday was, for sure, the amazing Chocolate Dessert Table.
 In fact this is what might have sealed the theme for Maddie.
 I’m actually not the biggest chocolate fan, but I pulled out all my favourite chocolate recipes for this one.
 Here’s what we had; brownies, chocolate coconut cookies, toffee and chocolate chip cookies, a beautiful triple chocolate mousse cake, chocolate pudding, chocolate donuts, chocolate fondue, and few favourite chocolates -turtles, and chocolate covered almonds.
 I only ended up making a few of the treats myself, so here’s all my secrets to an impressive, but not too tricky chocolate dessert table.

-I made the toffee and chocolate chip cookies from one of our favourite family recipes, I’ll have to share it soon here on the blog. 😉 I also made chocolate coconut cookies, see the recipe here .
+The toffee and chocolate chip cookies from one of our favourite family recipes.
+I also made chocolate coconut cookies, see the recipe here .
 Both recipes are pretty quick and easy, make a fairly large batch, and are tried and true.

 I made the yummy chocolate pudding from a box, and served it in mini mason jars, with sweet little silver teaspoons.